-Title: Title IX / EEO Coordinator
+Title: Title IX/EEO Coordinator

-Office: Human Resources, CC2-280
+Office: Human Resources: CC2-280

 The Title IX / EEO Coordinator or designee:

-- Will accept all complaints and referrals from College employees, applicants, students,
+- Will accept all complaints and referrals from College employees, applicants, students, and visitors.

 - Will make determinations regarding how to handle requests by complainants for confidentiality.